 J.P.
 Morgan is continually improving the products and services we provide to clients.
-We are embarking on a significant technology event beginning in 2021 and continuing through 2024 New strategic data centers have been built and will be ready for J.P.
-Morgan applications in 2021.
+New strategic data centers have been built and will be ready for J.P.
+Morgan applications in 2023.
 This includes the J.P.
-Morgan Host-to-Host and Managed File Transfer applications that are used to exchange files with clients.
+Morgan Host-to-Host application that is used to exchange files with clients.

-Starting in Q2 2022, all client file transmissions will be transitioned to these new strategic data centers.
+Starting in 2023, all client file transmissions will begin transitioning to these new strategic data centers.

 The goal of this program is to accelerate our modernization efforts, which will allow us to operate more effectively in meeting your technological needs, both now and in the future.

 This event affects both incoming and outgoing file transmissions and will result in IP address changes for all J.P.
 Morgan servers.
 You will have to make changes to your file transmission infrastructure to accommodate these changes.